 One of the many vital complications to consider in estate planning is a “blended family.”
 This term is applied to families where people have remarried and have children from previous relationships.

-Lots of people entering into a blended family already have a will or an estate plan created in a previous marriage—which they fail to update.
-Others assume that if they just leave everything to their new spouse, that person will automatically pass stuff down to the children from each marriage in a fair and equitable manner if they themselves die.
-Plenty of others never bother to create an estate plan of any kind, or even write a will.
+Many people entering a blended family already have a will or an estate plan created in a previous marriage—which they fail to update.
+Others assume that if they just leave everything to their surviving spouse, that person will automatically pass stuff down to the children from each marriage fairly and equitably if they die.
+Many others never bother to create an estate plan or even write a will.

-In each case, the result will almost certainly be disaster.
+In each case, the result will almost certainly be a disaster.

-Estate planning for second marriages is always a potential minefield that requires a highly specialized skill set from a qualified attorney.
-The issues blending brings up—both emotional and legal—are extremely complex, but a savvy attorney can help you see around corners and make your assets work for multiple families in ways you didn’t even know were possible.
-I invite you to contact our office to set up an appointment to discuss your family’s issues.
+Estate planning for second marriages is always a potential minefield that can present various challenges and requires a highly specialized skill set from a qualified attorney.
+The issues blending brings up—both emotional and legal—are extremely complex, but a savvy attorney can help you see around corners of a difficult situation and make your assets work for multiple families in ways you didn’t even know were possible.

 Let’s start with the worst-case scenario: No plan at all.
-Whenever someone dies with no clear plan for their estate, or their plan has gone out of date, their estate will likely end up in probate court.
+Whenever someone dies without a clear plan for their estate or with an outdated plan, their estate will likely end up in probate court.

-Probate means that a court takes over to decide how a deceased person’s assets should be distributed.
-It’s often a long, incredibly costly process that far too often results in battles between relatives—especially within a blended family.
+Probate means that a court is responsible for how a deceased person’s assets should be distributed.
+It’s often a long, incredibly costly process that far too often results in battles between family members, especially within a blended family.

 Probate is like legal purgatory.
 With a blended family, it can be worse—perhaps purgatory with a knife fight.

 The threshold for probate in California is exceptionally low.
-You could literally own a square-foot plot of land and your family could end up in probate court if you haven’t built an up-to-date estate plan that not only specifies who gets what when you pass away, and but creates a mechanism through a Trust to pass it properly.
-Your family could end up paying to argue over that square-foot of dirt for years and years to come.
+You could own a square-foot plot of land, and your family could end up in probate court if you haven’t built an up-to-date estate plan that not only specifies who gets what when you pass away but creates a mechanism through a Trust to pass it properly.
+Your family could end up paying to argue over that square foot of dirt for years into the future.

 To give you an example of the costs, probate on a $2 million estate can easily consume between $75,000 and $100,000.
-That’s money which could have gone to your loved ones, but instead, it’ll go to lawyers and the government.
-Probate court fees are set by statute, so there’s no shopping around and no negotiating those down.
+That money could have gone to your loved ones, but instead, it’ll go to lawyers and the government.
+Probate court fees are set by statute, so there’s no shopping around or negotiating those down.

 Just as importantly, probate will likely keep your heirs from inheriting for years.
-The process of probate in California typically takes up to 16 months, but we’ve seen plenty of probate cases that go on for five years.
-When major issues—COVID-19, for example—back up the court system, it could take even longer.
+The probate process in California typically takes up to 16 months, but we’ve seen plenty of probate cases that go on for five years.
+It could take even longer when major issues—COVID-19, for example—back up the court system.

 Second Marriage Inheritance Issues: A Simple Case Study